yigitopan/brokerage/README.md

 ## Order Matching Algorithm

-The system implements an intelligent order matching algorithm that optimizes price execution for users.
+The system implements an order matching algorithm that optimizes price execution for users.
 Here's a detailed example of how the matching works:

 When User A creates a sell order for 10 DCoin at 50 TRY per coin, the order enters the system as PENDING.
 Later, when User B places a buy order for 6 DCoin at 52 TRY, the system identifies a matching opportunity.